EMPLOYMENT LAW NEWS

 “The [Industrial Commission of Arizona] and other interested stakeholders are being asked to comment on the effectiveness of Arizona’s approach to fall protection in residential construction along with the overall operation of the State plan and yet, OSHA has not established any criteria against which to judge effectiveness.”

 How Would Rejection of the State Plan Affect Arizona Labor Law Posting Requirements?

-When a State or Jurisdiction has a State Plan approved by OSHA, employers need only display the State Plan for employees and not the federal OSHA posting.
-If Arizona’s State Plan loses its approval, employers in Arizona will need to display both the Arizona Employee Safety and Health Protection posting and the federal OSHA Job Safety and Health – It’s the Law posting.
+When a state or jurisdiction has a plan approved by OSHA, employers need only display the state plan for employees and not the federal OSHA posting.
+If Arizona’s plan loses its approval, employers in Arizona will need to display both the Arizona Employee Safety and Health Protection posting and the federal OSHA Job Safety and Health – It’s the Law posting.

-For now employers can display only the Arizona version on the posting – at least until a final determination is made by the Federal OSHA.
-GovDocs continues to monitor the situation.
+For now, employers can display only the Arizona version on the posting – at least until a final determination is made by the Federal OSHA.